binary-com/perl-FlyBy/README.md

     Returns an array of all known values for a given key.

 # CAVEATS

+Note that supplied keys may not begin with an \`!\`.
+Thought has been given to making this configurable at creation, but it was deemed to be unnecessary complexity.

 This software is in an early state.
 The internal representation and external API are subject to deep breaking change.